pns-si5-soa/box-20-21-team-a/README.md

 [![Build Status](https://travis-ci.com/pns-si5-soa/box-20-21-team-a.svg?token=iVy7SupLvEyaRHecrkoc&branch=develop)](https://travis-ci.com/pns-si5-soa/box-20-21-team-a)
 [![Build Status](https://badgen.net/badge/version/2.0/purple)](https://badgen.net/badge/version/2.0/purple)

+### /!\ There is the scenario LOGS below in case run.sh didn't work

 ## Description

 This project is a class project realized during the 5th year of engineer school.
 The aim of this project is to create a micro services architecture to set up a system respecting the Blue Galactic X ambitions.